nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

     /home/${USER}/nepi_setup/scripts/docker_config_setup.sh

 NOTE:  After this process, both network IP addresses, internet connections, and clock sycn processes are managed by NEPI processes.
-       If you need to connect to the internet you can run the command line shortcut:
+If you need to connect to the internet you can run the command line shortcut 'ninet'

-    ninet # Enable internet connection and sync clocks on connection

 *** POWER CYCLE YOUR SYSTEM WHEN COMPLETE ***